SoftwareSeniPT/ss-codex/markdowns/project-spotzer.md

 * Full time resources
  * If staff is requested for specific work, outside In production work.
 * Add-ons
  * Based on Quote request from Client.
-Using this Form
+Using this <a href="https://docs.google.com/spreadsheets/d/1hEBwBKLb-iD5bb2z0GqFmUXoR1-Ot4iTf7A5-lZKdmI/edit?usp=sharing" target="_blank">Form</a>
  * It could be also extra work for a project in Production
 * Adjustments to Live Sites
  * Based on Quote request from Client.
-Using this Form
+Using this <a href="https://docs.google.com/spreadsheets/d/1hEBwBKLb-iD5bb2z0GqFmUXoR1-Ot4iTf7A5-lZKdmI/edit?usp=sharing" target="_blank">Form</a>
 * Hosting / Migration
  * If a site is hosted on one of our server, we start charging them from the moment the A Record redirection is done.
  * Migration is an action of moving one site from a server to another.

-### The process for Invoices are:
+### The process for Invoices
 #### When a site is “linked” to the client (first draft delivered to client)

-* SDM can then add the project to the Invoice Document here.
+* SDM can then add the project to the Invoice Document <a href="https://drive.google.com/folderview?id=0B-ZRk02Xg9MJd2JEMTh4TWFKSEk&usp=sharing" target="_blank">here</a>.
 (A “link” site is the first draft delivered to client).
-Data can be retrieved from the Document here.
-You will need to create 1 Document for 1 month.
+Data can be retrieved from the Document <a href="https://docs.google.com/spreadsheets/d/1URxbCmZH_8cMSj0yeG6ZhRDdn56eW5eLsAJ7dkJsIPQ/edit#gid=54380997" target="_blank">here</a>.
+You will need to create 1 Document for 1 month (just duplicate the latest month).
 * Careful not to change to much, as it is using predefined scripts.
 ![alt text](/images/invoice.png "Invoice template")
 * SDM can update it later, if any new work is done within the same month, otherwise, add it on the next month as an Add-ons.